CYLaiMDPhD/PH_Employee_Retirement_Analysis/README.md

 ## Summary and Discussion
 Nearly one third of Pewlett-Hackard's current 240,124 employees are approaching retirement age (born between 1952 and 1955).
 This obviously presents a significant challenge to the company if all eligible employees opt to retire on schedule.
 Not only will positions need to be filled, skilled institutional knowledge may be lost as managers and senior employees depart.

-All deparmentments are affected similarly across the board and will lose approximately 30% of their staff (Table 3).
+All departments are affected similarly across the board and will lose approximately 30% of their staff (Table 3).

 **Table 3: Retiring Employees by Deparment**

 ![Percent_Retire.png](/Images/Percent_Retire.png)

 *Table 3 above was created by querying for all current employees (dept_emp joined with departments, filtered for current employees) and querying for current retiring employees (dept_emp joined with employees and departments, filtered for current employment and employees born from 1952-1955) separately.
 The output tables were then imported into pandas for analysis (see Pewlett-Hackard_Analysis_Graps.ipynb).*